mattbradburyuk/multipleResponders/README.md

 #### cordapp-partyA-initiator

-Flows and web end points to allow a party to initiate a Flow
+Flows to allow a party to initiate a Flow (also web end points)

 ```kotlin
 @InitiatingFlow